Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 git push --delete upstream $TAG_NAME git tag -d $TAG_NAME
 ```
-You can also do this on GitHub, you'll also want to delete the false release.
+You can also do this on GitHub.

+> [!NOTE]
+> If you want to push a new release to replace it immediately with the same
+> name you have to delete the automatically created release first!

 In the first lines of [CMakeLists.txt](
 https://github.com/Cockatrice/Cockatrice/blob/master/CMakeLists.txt)